Download a free trial to find out which Altium software best suits your needs

 TOPICS IN THIS SOLUTION

-Professional PCB design tool with proficient layer stack management.
+Professional PCB design tool with proficient PCB layer stackup management.

 Use inner layers with adjacent ground planes for clocks

-Best practice for determining PCB layer stackup prioritizes signal integrity.
+When considering how to determine PCB layers stackup, the best practices is to prioritize signal integrity.
 Signal integrity occurs when RF current generation is avoided with careful organization of the layers.
 RF currents are generated through unwanted impedances built in the material giving opportunity to generate common-mode currents.
 Common-mode currents are the primary source of RF energy.
 RF energy gets into the power distribution network or emits into free space as noise.
 Noise presents itself as reflections, ringing, or crosstalk.

 Intentional routing continues best practice layer stackup design for signal integrity.
 High-speed traces are best routed stripline to take maximum advantage of both shielding and of flux cancellation on the inner layers with adjacent ground planes.
 Less sensitive traces at low risk for coupling through air are best routed microstrip on the outer layers of the Printed Circuit Board.
 Further routing techniques incorporate aspect ratio for chassis ties with ground stitches between each.
 Ground fill between traces on outer layers with plenty of ground stitches provide return paths and mitigate creation of loop currents.

-The root cause of noise in a PCB is development of RF energy across unwanted impedances.
+The root cause of noise in a PCB is development of RF energy across unwanted impedances throughout the PCB stackup.
 RF currents develop when unwanted impedances build within the Printed Circuit Board during design.
 Impedance builds as inductance on windings of inductors and on the leads of discretes such as resistors.
 Loops give opportunity for switching currents to produce RF energy into the air.

-Whether it’s a board, boards, multilayer PCB, or a design where your primary concerns are the traces, holes, and pads involved, impedance can be an issue.
+Whether it’s a single standard PCB thickness board, multiple boards, multilayer PCB, or a design where your primary concerns are the PCB traces, holes, and pads involved, impedance can always be an issue.
 ICs and interfaces with other materials cause mismatches that build unwanted impedance also leading to generation of RF currents.
 When unwanted impedance builds onto nets greater than that of air, RF energy takes the path of least resistance and emits into free space.

 Finetune signal characteristics per layer during route

-Mitigate RF energy with a floorplan that discourages unwanted impedances.
-Design layers to eliminate impedance buildup and shunt RF energy to chassis.
+Mitigate RF energy with a floorplan that discourages unwanted impedances and unnecessary materials such as excessive copper weight thickness.
+Design the PCB stackup layers to eliminate impedance buildup and shunt RF energy to chassis.
 Route signals to ensure the return path is directly underneath the signal trace.
 Avoid making loops that generate impedance when fast-switching signals are present on a PCB.
-Evaluate layers as vias are placed to ensure no discontinuities exist.
+Evaluate Printed Circuit Board layers as buried vias are placed to ensure no discontinuities exist.
 Discontinuities produce slots in layer planes and can force return paths into loops that emit noise.
 Place decoupling capacitors on each component’s power rails to shunt switching signals to ground.
 Place bypass capacitors on switching signals at connectors entering and leaving the design.

 Arrange power and ground layers adjacent to one another for clean power distribution throughout the PCB layers.
 Clean power distribution results from low impedance capacitive decoupling when power and ground layers adjoin each other in the stack.
 Continue design integrity for the power distribution network throughout the layers by adding decoupling capacitors at each and every component power lead interfacing to the PCB layers.

-This will provide energy for use when large digital networks switch simultaneously.
+Designing around decoupling capacitors at each component power lead will provide energy for large digital networks that switch simultaneously.
 Proceed with power distribution integrity throughout the layers by adding decoupling capacitors at signal pins that undergo transitions during clocking.
-Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation preventing ground bounce and unintended injection of RF energy into the layers.
+Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation, preventing ground bounce and unintended injection of RF energy into the Printed Circuit Board layers.

 Adjust critical impedances for high-speed signals